tobixen/caldav-server-tester/README.md

 # caldav-server-tester

+**UPDATE 2024-11-18**: I had forgotten completely about this repository.
+I'm working on a checker now in the python-caldav library - but it should probably be released as a stand-alone tool.

 A planned tool to check how well a caldav server adheres to the caldav standard(s)

 Currently there is no code here, this is just sort of a placeholder for a future project.
 It is on my todo-list to create this tool, though said list is rather long.